SimmonsRitchie/aopc-simple-scraper/README.md

 That command will only scrape criminal dockets with filing dates between Jan 1, 2023 and Jan 3 2023 for the five specific counties.
 The data will be saved as CSV and JSON files in the /path/to/output/directory directory.

+### Notes
+- Like all web scrapers, this tool is not guaranteed to work in the future.
+If the website changes, this tool may no longer work.
+As of Feb, 2023, this tool works with the current version of the AOPC website.
+- If you find any bugs or have any suggestions, please open an issue or submit a pull request.

 ### License
 AOPC Simple Scraper is licensed under the MIT License.
 See the LICENSE file for more information.